CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 > If you or someone else previously have previously created a job and tasks with these names the script will error, telling you that the tasks already exist.
 To fix this, delete the tasks, delete and re-create the job, or create a new job with a distinct name, e.g. `my-demo-fit-job-2`.

-## Customizing and configuring the pipeline
+## Customizing and configuring the evaluation pipeline

 This section explains how to customize and configure the pipeline.